Petro-Canada’s Cookstown, Ont. EV charging stations. Photo: Petro-Canada

 Speeds vary during a single charging session

-“People expect to charge at the nameplate capacity on the charger right off the bat for the entire time and it’s a bit more nuanced than that,” explains Perry Billard, who manages the EV customer experience for Petro-Canada’s Electric Highway.
+“People expect to charge at the nameplate capacity on the charger right off the bat for the entire time and it’s a bit more nuanced than that,” explains Petro-Canada’s Perry Billard.
 “There is a warm up/cool down battery-charging curve and each vehicle is different: It’ll ramp up, hit a speed and charge, then slow back down around 70 or 80 percent.
 Our average time is a 25-minute session.”

 • Plan your route